Wwwalber/MESTRADO-DOCKER-APALGOR/Read.me.md

-Permite trabalhar com os arquivos normalmente no seu computador Fornece um ambiente Jupyter completo com todas as bibliotecas necessárias Torna fácil compartilhar o ambiente com outras pessoas CopyRetryClaude does not have the ability to run the code it generates yet.Claude can make mistakes.
-Please double-check responses.
+Permite trabalhar com os arquivos normalmente no seu computador Fornece um ambiente Jupyter completo com todas as bibliotecas necessárias Torna fácil compartilhar o ambiente com outras pessoas